 So how do you make the CTAs on your landing pages as effective as possible?
 Here are ten tips:

-The CTA button is just what it sounds like.
-It’s a virtual button on your landing page that contains the CTA.
-For example, the CTA button might be a green rectangle that includes the words “Download Your Free Ebook.”
+The call to action button is just what it sounds like.
+It’s a virtual button on your landing page that contains the CTA text.
+For example, the call to action button might be a green rectangle that includes the words “Download Your Free Ebook.”

-Whatever your CTA button is, you want it to stand out from the rest of the page.
-To do this, you can use a different text font (e.g. bolded or italic) and contrasting colors.
+Whatever your call to action button is, you want it to stand out from the rest of the page.
+To do this, you can use a different text font (e.g., bolded or italic) and contrasting colors.

 Source: https://www.shutterstock.com/blog/color-scheme-definitions-types-examples

-Another way to make your CTA button stand out is to play with its size.
+Another way to make your call to action button stand out is to play with its size.
 Make it big enough to call attention but not so big that it becomes too distracting from reading the rest of the page.

-By focusing on the visual design of your CTA button, you can increase the number of users that click on it.
+By focusing on the visual design of your call to action button, you can encourage users to click on it and improve the overall conversion rate of your marketing campaigns.

 When writing a call to action, it’s easy to resort to phrases like “contact us” or “learn more.”
-But such CTAs are so overused that many people gloss over them.
+But such calls to action are so overused that many people gloss over them.

-Instead, try to put yourself in your target audience’s shoes.
+Instead, try to put yourself in your target customers' shoes.
 What are their pain points?
 Then craft your CTA according to that.

-For example, if your average customer has a hard time remembering birthdays, lure them in with a CTA that says “install this scheduling tool to never forget another birthday.”
-It’s much more specific and tailored to the user’s needs.
+For example, if your target customers have a hard time remembering birthdays, lure them in with a CTA that says “Install this scheduling tool to never forget another birthday.”
+It’s much more specific and tailored to the value proposition your service provides.

 So make your CTA crystal clear.
-Say exactly what you want the visitor to do and exactly what they’ll get by clicking.
-Use action verbs to evoke a quick reaction.
+Say exactly what you want the web visitor to do and exactly what they’ll get by clicking.
+Use action words to evoke a quick reaction.

 By writing clearly and directly, your CTA will be much more persuasive.

-The last thing you want is for visitors to be looking for a CTA on your landing page and not find it.
+The last thing you want is for visitors to be looking for a call to action button on your landing page and not find it.

-To ensure people always have the opportunity to click the CTA, place it somewhere it can always be seen.
+To ensure people always have the opportunity to click the call to action button, place it somewhere it can always be seen.
 For example, you could include it in a floating header or footer that moves along the web page as the user scrolls up or down.

-The point is you want the CTA to be visible, no matter where the user goes on the page.
+The point is you want the CTA placement to be visible, no matter where the web visitor goes on the page.
 If you only place it at the end of the page, visitors may never get to it or see it.

-The CTA should be easy to locate.
-So, place it where it makes the most sense.
+The call to action button should be easy to locate.
+So, place it where it makes the most sense, whether on desktops or mobile devices.

-That said, you don’t want to include so many CTAs that you come across as too pushy or spammy.
+That said, you don’t want to include so many calls to action that you come across as too pushy or spammy.
 This will only turn people off.

-But you also don’t want users to leave your page without clicking on the CTA.
+But you also don’t want web visitors to leave your page without clicking on the call to action button.
 Otherwise, what’s the point?

 So, find the right CTA frequency balance.